 In England, the recognition and enforcement of the award was denied.
 The London High Court,94 the Court of Appeal,95 and, subsequently, the UK Supreme Court,96 found that English law, being the law governing the substantive contract, was the applicable law to the arbitration agreement.
 On that basis, the extension of the arbitration agreement was decided by applying English law.
 The English courts held that the arbitral tribunal did not have jurisdiction to hear the dispute since the contract contained a clause requiring that all amendments to the contract must be in writing.
-Consequently, the holding company's conduct in performing the contract could not suffice for the holding company to become a party to the contract and to the arbitration agreement.
+Consequently, the holding company's conduct in performing the contract and to the arbitration agreement.

 By contrast, the annulment proceedings in France were unsuccessful.
-The French courts, following the Dalico doctrine, 97 held that the arbitral award had "no nationality."
+The French courts, following the Dalico doctrine,97 held that the arbitral award had "no nationality."
 In accordance with longstanding French case law, the personal scope of an arbitration agreement depends on whether the parties